 After you sign up and connect your first exchange account, you’ll deploy an investment-maximizing strategy in as few as 5-minutes.

-Whether you create your own strategy or follow a premium community leader, we believe the power to automate belongs in the hands of every crypto investor.
+Whether you create your own rebalancing strategy or completely custom automation, the ability to walk your own path belongs in the hands of every crypto investor.